Assistant, Associate or Full Professor Position in Computer Engineering and Related Areas

 Open Project Scientist Position

-The position is funded by multiple extramural grants addressing topics related to fusion plasma physics, optical instrumentation, CMOS millimeter was circuit design, passive radiometric and active radar reflectometric millimetric imaging, and millimeter wave instrument development It is anticipated that approximately 70-90% of the time will be spent designing and implementing original research experiments, assisting in the creation of new grant applications, and writing original manuscripts.
+The position is funded by multiple extramural grants addressing topics related to fusion plasma physics, millimeter wave and near-THz vacuum electron beam sources, passive radiometric and active radar reflectometric millimetric imaging, and millimeter wave instrument development It is anticipated that approximately 70-90% of the time will be spent designing and implementing original research experiments, assisting in the creation of new grant applications, and writing original manuscripts.
 The remaining 10-30% of the time will be devoted to the organization and management of the lab, which will include participation in the daily activities of the lab including maintenance of equipment, and training of other researchers (e.g., graduate students) in the scientific method as well as millimeter wave instrumentation techniques (e.g., network analysis).
 Renewal of the contract will be contingent upon the availability of adequate funding and performance.

-Required materials include a curriculum vitae, cover letter, and contact information for 3-5 letters of reference.
-Interested candidates should submit all materials via the web-based online submission system (https://recruit.ucdavis.edu/apply/JPF01974)
+Required materials include a curriculum vitae, cover letter, and contact information for 3-5 letters ofreference.
+Interested candidates should submit all materials via the web-based online submission system (https://recruit.ucdavis.edu/apply/JPF02934)

 The UC Davis College of Engineering is committed to building a diverse faculty, staff, and student body as it responds to the changing population and educational needs of California and the nation.
 The University of California is an affirmative action/equal opportunity employer.